Enjoying our puzzle hints?

 Green group: ACCESSORIES FOR A MAGICIAN

-These are all accessories that a magician might use in their act, such as a cape or a magic wand.
-They are all related to the art of magic.
+These are all props or accessories that a magician might use to perform their tricks, including wands, capes, and rabbits, all related to the art of magic

 Blue group: TV SHOW TITLE SURNAMES